samduane/sams-site/content/posts/terms-and-trojan-horses.md

 #### The lies {#the-lies}

-While "influencer" portrays the importance of serving Christ with all that we have been given, there are additional assumptions that are not founded in Scripture.
+&emsp; While "influencer" portrays the importance of serving Christ with all that we have been given, there are additional assumptions that are not founded in Scripture.
 For one, it puts the emphasis on worldly success rather than spiritual success.
 We are putting the focus of "Christian influencers" on their popularity and worldly prosperity, rather than on their faith and fearful teaching of the Word.
 We end up turning spiritual leaders into worldly celebrities.

-Another consequence of this terminology is that we end up redefining the very definition of a Christian.
+&emsp; Another consequence of this terminology is that we end up redefining the very definition of a Christian.
 We change the expectations for what a follower of Christ is called to do.
 Consider that the very title "Christian influencer" implies that a Christian on their own is **not** an influencer.
 That is, the term "Christian influencer" separates the role of influencing the world from the role of following Christ.
 You can be a Christian, without being an influencer.